Cells and biological processes

 Modelling: from molecules to individual cells and populations

-Dr Pietro Cicuta, Dr Ottavio Croze, Professor Eugene Terentjev
+Professor Pietro Cicuta, Dr Diana Fusco, Professor Eugene Terentjev